usmanehsan0613/GoogleAnalyticsAPI/README.md

 - index.html file sends an ajax request to FetchData [WebMethod]
 - change the settings in Report.aspx.cs Google API crdentials.
 To update service-account-credentials.json file in files/ directory
+- Update ViewId as from GoogleAnalytics console from google.analytics.com
 - [WebMethod] will pick the google analytics metrics such as pageviews, userviews and usersessions
 - Custom KPI's can be pulled by editing the filter.